 Next, I present results on spatial heterogeneity within grid point neighborhoods.
-The median distance from households in the experiment of Lipscomb and Schechter (2018) to the nearest grid point is 50 meters, and the area defined by a 50m radius around the grid point is 1/3 the size of the area between 50 and 100m from the grid point.
-This suggests
+The median distance from households in the experiment of Lipscomb and Schechter (2018) to the nearest grid point is 50 meters, and the area defined by a 50m radius around the grid

-11Johnson and Lipscomb (2021) find similarly large reductions in Ouagadougou, Burkina Faso, with neighborhood-level diarrhea incidence among children reducing significantly as more households switch from manual to mechanized desludging.
+12Johnson and Lipscomb (2021) find similarly large reductions in Ouagadougou, Burkina Faso, with neighborhood-level diarrhea incidence among children reducing significantly as more households switch from manual to mechanized desludging.